Letterbox in Composite Doors Guide

 However, specific composite door designs may prove challenging, and if your front door has a side panel with obscured glass, your mailbox should be installed there.

-Begin by marking the area where you want your letterbox to be.
+Begin by marking the area where you want your door letterbox to be.
 Start measuring this with your ruler by going across the door to determine where the centre is (or equivalent if meant to be installed elsewhere).

 Draw a rectangle around the location you've marked, such as at the side panel, again using your ruler to ensure it's completely straight.